sim-jean/review-irere/README.md

 Necessary data are :
 - df2.xlsx and df2.xlsx for the database of articles.
-  The database is shared under CC-BY-SA licence.
+  The database is shared under Creative Commons licence (see https://zenodo.org/record/6656433#.Yqxw7aC3seE.link) Please note that additional data regarding the living species considered, a finer geographic scale for authors etc. are featured in the database

 - base_modified.rtf for the words from titles, keywords and abstracts of articles in the database

 Run the R scripts to obtain the results from the paper and additional analysis